ctdeepwatermonitoring/LowGradientBugPrj/GitIntro.md

-Source:  Faculty at UKY Digital Mapping
+Modified from digital mapping coursework 671.
+Original Created by Faculty at UKY Digital Mapping.

 ### Introduction: What is Git?